rkyzk/your-poetry/documents/README.md

 |10|no 'publish' button for published poems|—|Check 'publish' button is absent.| 'publish' button is absent.|'publish' button is absent.|pass|[image](./images/manual-tests/EditPoems/10.png)|2023/7/29|

 #### Delete Poems
-- Log in as admin and go to "/poems/27" (The poem page of 'test updated')
+Log in as admin and go to "/poems/27" (The poem page of 'test updated')<br>

 Test No.|Feature|Preparation Steps if any|Test Steps|Expected results|Actual results|Pass/Fail|image|Date|
 |:---| :--- | :--- |:---| :--- | :--- |:---|:---|:---|